jarekjaryszew/kodo-about/Handshake.md

 It it the decision and responsibility of the _node_ to deliver additional information like _usage_, _availability_, _performance_.

+**RFC:** We see advantage in an _active pull from the registry_.
+With this approach the _registry_ has more degress of freedom to add "tests" and provide _certificates_ on service quality.
+In contrast to this an active _push from the node_ limits the options of the registry to control and promote _quality of service_.

 ### REGISTRY DISCONNECTION
 The node disconnects from the registry with `POST /disconnect`.
 The method updates attribute `nodes["flows.serviceplan.com"]["online"] = None`.
 The client must decide how to handle nodes offline (_hide_ or _show_ them).